SMT-COMP/smt-comp/rules/rules25.md

 The selection process in cases [\[bench-sel-600\]](#bench-sel-600){reference-type="ref" reference="bench-sel-600"} and [\[bench-sel-more\]](#bench-sel-more){reference-type="ref" reference="bench-sel-more"} above will guarantee the inclusion of new benchmarks by first picking randomly one benchmark from each new benchmark family.
 The rest of the benchmarks will be chosen randomly from the remaining benchmarks using a uniform distribution.
 The benchmark selection script will be publicly available at <https://github.com/SMT-COMP/smt-comp.github.io> and will use the same random seed as the rest of the competition.
 The set of benchmarks selected for the competition will be published when the competition begins.

 **Heats.** Since the organizers at this point are unsure how long the set of benchmarks may take (which will depend also on the number of solvers submitted), the competition may be run in *heats*.
 For each track and division, the selected benchmarks may be randomly divided into a number of (possibly unequal-sized) heats.
 Heats will be run in order.
 If the organizers determine that there is adequate time, all heats will be used for the competition.
-Otherwise, incomplete heats will be ignodarkred.
+Otherwise, incomplete heats will be ignored.

 **Benchmark scrambling.** Benchmarks will be slightly scrambled before the competition, using a simple benchmark scrambler available at <https://github.com/SMT-COMP/scrambler>.
 The benchmark scrambler will be made publicly available before the competition.
 Naturally, solvers must not rely on previously determined identifying syntactic characteristics of competition benchmarks in testing satisfiability.
-Violation of this rule is considedarkred cheating.
+Violation of this rule is considered cheating.

 **Pseudo-random numbers.** Pseudo-random numbers used, e.g., for the creation of heats or the scrambling of benchmarks, will be generated using the standard C library function `random()`, seeded (using `srandom()`) with the sum, modulo $2^{30}$, of the integer numbers provided in the system submissions (see Section [4](#sec:entrants){reference-type="ref" reference="sec:entrants"}) by all SMT-COMP entrants other than the organizers'.
-Additionally, the integer part of one hunddarkred times the opening value of the New York Stock Exchange Composite Index on the first day the exchange is open on or after the date specified in the timeline (Section [2](#sec:important){reference-type="ref" reference="sec:important"}) will be added to the other seeding values.
+Additionally, the integer part of one hundred times the opening value of the New York Stock Exchange Composite Index on the first day the exchange is open on or after the date specified in the timeline (Section [2](#sec:important){reference-type="ref" reference="sec:important"}) will be added to the other seeding values.
 This helps provide transparency, by guaranteeing that the organizers cannot manipulate the seed in favor of or against any particular submitted solver.

 # 7 Scoring

 ## 7.1 Benchmark scoring

-The **parallel benchmark score** of  solver is a tuple $\color{darkred} \mathbf{\langle e, n, \it{aw}, w, \it{ac},c\rangle}$ with
+The **parallel benchmark score** of  solver is a tuple $\color{red} \mathbf{\langle e, n, \it{aw}, w, \it{ac},c\rangle}$ with

 -   number of erroneous results (usually $e = 0$)

--   number of correct results (resp. *darkreduction* for the Unsat-Core Track)
+-   number of correct results (resp. *reduction* for the Unsat-Core Track)

 -   actual wall-clock time in seconds (real-valued)